It’s never too early to think about ‘exit planning.’

 - Keep it but let others do the work

-Paul also notes that sometimes the purchaser (whether that is a stranger, family member, or colleague) will require you to stay in the business for a period following the sale.
+Sometimes the purchaser (whether that is a stranger, family member, or colleague) will require you to stay in the business for a period following the sale.
 Are you happy with that?
 It might be hard for you to work in your business where you’re no longer the boss so it is important that you think about what you want and what you’d be comfortable with when exiting.

 Preparing the business, and yourself for the sale

-Paul continues with the question of ‘Do you know what your business is worth?’
+‘Do you know what your business is worth?’

 This is a key question to answer when preparing for sale.
 One to which lots of people will have an opinion.
 And in certain sectors, there will be a typical methodology that is followed.
 E.g. a multiple of revenue, or of recurring revenue, or profitability (EBITDA – Earnings before Interest Tax Depreciation & Amortisation).